moudsen/mailGraph/README.md

 # Configuration
 - Goto your /config directory
 - Two ways to configure the config.json file: 1) with config.php or 2) with your favorite text editor (note that you must have knowledge of JSON format to use the latter option)'
-- List the available configuration options with "php config.php config.json list"
+- List the configuration options with "php config.php config.json list"
-- Change any option with "php config.php config.json replace 'key_name' 'new_value'" (note the usage of the single quotes from the command-line!)
+- Change any option with "php config.php config.json replace 'key_name' 'new_value'" (note the usage of the single quotes!)
+- Add options with "php config.php add 'key_name' 'new_value'" (note the usage of the single quotes!)

 **"script_baseurl"** should point to the URL of your directory where MailGraph is installed (ie. "https://mydomain.com/").
 Note the ending '/'!